MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-go.md

 1. An Azure Data Explorer cluster is created.
 1. All the Azure Data Explorer clusters in the specified resource group are listed.
-1. An Azure Data Explorer database is created as a part of the cluster created earlier.
+1. An Azure Data Explorer database is created in the existing cluster.
 1. All the databases in the specified cluster are listed.
 1. The database is deleted.
 1. The cluster is deleted.